diem/diem/language/stdlib/modules/doc/LibraAccount.md

 <code>authentication_key: vector&lt;u8&gt;</code>
 </dt>
 <dd>
+ The current authentication key.
+ This can be different than the key used to create the account
 </dd>
 <dt>

 <code>withdrawal_capability: <a href="Option.md#0x1_Option_Option">Option::Option</a>&lt;<a href="#0x1_LibraAccount_WithdrawCapability">LibraAccount::WithdrawCapability</a>&gt;</code>
 </dt>
 <dd>
+ A
+<code>withdrawal_capability</code> allows whoever holds this capability
+ to withdraw from the account.
+At the time of account creation this capability is stored in this option.
+It can later be and can also be restored via
+<code>restore_withdraw_capability</code>.
 </dd>
 <dt>

 <code>key_rotation_capability: <a href="Option.md#0x1_Option_Option">Option::Option</a>&lt;<a href="#0x1_LibraAccount_KeyRotationCapability">LibraAccount::KeyRotationCapability</a>&gt;</code>
 </dt>
 <dd>
+ A
+<code>key_rotation_capability</code> allows whoever holds this capability
+ the ability to rotate the authentication key for the account.
+At the time of account creation this capability is stored in this option.
+It can later be "extracted" from this field via
+ <code>extract_key_rotation_capability</code>, and can also be restored via
+ <code>restore_key_rotation_capability</code>.
 </dd>
 <dt>

 <code>received_events: <a href="Event.md#0x1_Event_EventHandle">Event::EventHandle</a>&lt;<a href="#0x1_LibraAccount_ReceivedPaymentEvent">LibraAccount::ReceivedPaymentEvent</a>&gt;</code>
 </dt>
 <dd>
+ Event handle for received event
 </dd>
 <dt>

 <code>sent_events: <a href="Event.md#0x1_Event_EventHandle">Event::EventHandle</a>&lt;<a href="#0x1_LibraAccount_SentPaymentEvent">LibraAccount::SentPaymentEvent</a>&gt;</code>
 </dt>
 <dd>
+ Event handle for sent event
 </dd>
 <dt>

 <code>sequence_number: u64</code>
 </dt>
 <dd>
+ The current sequence number.
+ Incremented by one each time a transaction is submitted
 </dd>
 <dt>

 <code>is_frozen: bool</code>
 </dt>
 <dd>
+ If true, the account cannot be used to send transactions or receive funds
 </dd>
 </dl>